Aeroluna/Vivify/README.md

     "easing": string, // An easing for the animation to follow.
 Defaults to "easeLinear".
     "properties": [{
       "id": string, // Name of the property.
-      "type": string, // Type of the property (Texture, Float, Color).
+      "type": string, // Type of the property (Texture, Float, Color, Vector, Keyword).
       "value": ? // What to set the property to, type varies depending on property type.
     }]
   }
 }
 ```

-Allows setting global properties, e.g. Texture, Float, Color.
+Allows setting global properties, e.g. Texture, Float, Color, Vector, Keyword.
 These will persist even after the map ends, do not rely on
 their default value.

 ### Property types